The FAST Galactic Plane Pulsar Snapshot Survey: II. Discovery of 76 Galactic rotating radio transients and their enigma: Observations of known RRATs

 \subsection{Known RRATs as extremely nulling pulsars and pulsars with sparse strong pulses}

-Four previously known RRATs appear as extremely nulling pulsars in the FAST observation as shown in Figure~\ref{knownRRAT2}.
-For example, the PSR J0103+5354 and J1839-0141 have only one, J1717+0305 and J1928+1725 have two brief continuous radiation episodes, and J1720+0040 have several interspersed emission fractions in our observations.
-Outside the active episodes, no detectable pulses are found in FAST data.
+Five previously known RRATs appear as extremely nulling pulsars in the FAST observation as shown in Figure~\ref{knownRRAT2}.
+For example, the PSR J0103+5354 and J1839$-$0141 have only one, J1717+0305 and J1928+1725 have two brief continuous radiation episodes, and J1720+0040 have several interspersed emission fractions in our observations.
+Outside the active episodes, no detectable pulse is found in FAST data.

-We have got the other 13 known RRATs observed by the FAST, and they generally appear as many sparse strong pulses as shown in Figure~\ref{knownRRAT3}, much more pulses than in their original discovery papers.
+We have got the other 13 known RRATs observed by the FAST, and they generally appear as many sparse strong pulses as shown in Figure~\ref{knownRRAT3} and also shown Figure~\ref{fig:APPknownRRAT3}, much more pulses than in their original discovery papers.
 They `must' be RRATs in the eyes of other telescopes.
 In our FAST observations, we can get them easily detected not only by single pulse search module, and most of them can be picked out through normal pulsar searches.

 Some objects are worth to give a note.
 PSR J1720+0040 is an interesting RRAT.
-We detect 7 pulses during a 305~s observations (see Figure~\ref{knownRRAT3}), and we fortunately can get its period as being 3.356875~s.
+We detect 7 pulses during a 305~s observation (see Figure~\ref{knownRRAT3}), and we fortunately can get its period as being 3.356875~s.
 We can determine the position according to the position of the snapshot beam with significant pulse signal detection.
 The occasional brightened state, for example, has been recently detected for PSR J1938+2213 \citep{Chandler2003PhDT, Sun2022ApJ}, which is shown in Figure~\ref{knownpulsarRRATlike}.
 The single pulses in the bright state are suddenly 100 times brighter.
-If it is observed by a small telescope, probably only the brightened part would be observable, it could be shown as an extremely nulling pulsar, like PSR J1839-0141 \citep{Lu2019SCPMA} and PSR B0823+26 \citep{Sobey2015MNRAS} which has a `bright' mode that regularly emits bright pulses and a `quiet' mode that occasionally emits weak pulses.
+If it is observed by a small telescope, probably only the brightened part would be observable, it could be shown as an extremely nulling pulsar, like PSR J1839$-$0141 \citep{Lu2019SCPMA} and PSR B0823+26 \citep{Sobey2015MNRAS} which have a `bright' mode that regularly emits bright pulses and a `quiet' mode that occasionally emits weak pulses.
 PSR J1946+1449 (J1946+14) \citep{Deneva2016} is also shown RRAT-like pattern that emission is intermittent, and we detect few bright pulses.
 If they are observed by a not-so-sensitive telescope, they must be classified as RRATs as being pulsars with sparse strong pulses.

 J0623+1536 is a known RRAT J0623+15 discovered in PALFA survey \citep{Patel2018} with the previopusly given DM of $92.5\pm1.6~cm^{-3}~pc$.
 In the 15-minute observation on 20230213, ten single pulses have been detected.
 We analyze and get a DM of $\rm~92.77~\pm~0.24~cm^{-3}~pc$ and a period of about 2.638545(18)~s.
 Interestingly, the single pulse at the period No.330 shows the emission frequency drifting in the dynamic spectrum, while other pulses are very normal without any drifting, see Figure~\ref{J0623+1536-2sp}.
 The dynamic spectrum of this anomalous pulse shows well-dedispersed structures with the DM of $\rm~92.77~cm^{-3}~pc$.
 Such a phenomenon has been identified for some bursts of FRBs \citep{Hessels2019ApJ,ZhouDJ2022RAA} but rarely seen in pulsars.
 The previously known case is the emission drifting structure of PSR J0953+0755 at low frequency~\citep{Bilous2022AA}.